-- A. General.
-The university may contract for collection services through one or more companies. - 1.
-The service should provide for the referral of all types of delinquent accounts and notes from the university to the designated company only after university collection efforts have been exhausted. - 2.
+A. The university may contract for collection services through one or more companies.

+- 1. The service should provide for the referral of all types of delinquent accounts and notes from the university to the designated company only after university collection efforts have been exhausted. - 2.
 The terms of the contract and RFP govern all collection actions. - 3.
 Unless otherwise prohibited by law or regulation, any note, contract or lease which may result in accounts receivable to the university should contain a provision pursuant to which the person will be responsible for the costs of collection and reasonable attorneys' fees in the event of default, and should further provide for the assignment of the account or note to the proper agency. - B. Billing Services.
 The university may use an outside billing service to collect payments on accounts receivable.
 The service should be familiar with all provisions of loan programs and provide prompt, clear and accurate bills. - C. Credit Bureaus.
 The university may report all loans when made to a credit bureau.
 The university must obtain the borrower's consent to report loans not in default by including a statement in the promissory note or some other document that is signed by the borrower at the time the loan is made. - D. Collection Agency.
-Accounts that are still delinquent 30 days after the final collection letter should be turned over to a collection agency.
-Receivables less than \$100 are not required to be turned over to a collection agency.

-- E. Reporting Requirements.
-The collection agency should be required to report the status of delinquent loans periodically to the university. - F. Revised Repayment Plan.
-A revised repayment plan agreement should be signed by the borrower if the borrower returns to repayment status. - G. Recalling Accounts from Collection Agency.
-No account should be recalled from a collection agency other than debts eligible for deferment, postponement, cancellation, bankruptcy, death, disability or some other mitigating circumstance (university error, etc.). - H. No account should be recalled in order for a borrower to re-enroll or obtain a transcript. - I. The borrower should pay the accelerated amount plus collection costs to the collection agency.
+Accounts that are still delinquent 30 days after the final collection letter should be turned over to a collection agency in a reasonable time period.
+Receivables less than \$500 are not required to be turned over to a collection agency. - E. Any defaulted student account submitted to collections who has signed a Financial Responsibility Statement (FRS) will be assessed the collection fee cost. - F. Reporting Requirements.
+The collection agency should be required to report the status of delinquent loans periodically to the university. - G. Revised Repayment Plan.
+A revised repayment plan agreement should be signed by the borrower if the borrower returns to repayment status. - H. Recalling Accounts from Collection Agency.
+No account should be recalled from a collection agency other than debts eligible for deferment, postponement, cancellation, bankruptcy, death, disability or some other mitigating circumstance (university error, etc.). - I. No account should be recalled in order for a borrower to re-enroll or obtain a transcript. - J. The borrower should pay the accelerated amount plus collection costs to the collection agency.

-VII.
+XVI.
 Bankruptcy

-The Bursars Office of East Tennessee State University will designate at university contact for all bankruptcy claims regarding accounts and notes receivables.
+The Bursars Office of East Tennessee State University will designate a university contact for all bankruptcy claims regarding accounts and notes receivables.
 All bankruptcy claims and debt documentation should be sent to the Bursars Office to be forwarded to the Tennessee State Attorney General's Office.
 No further action against the debtor should be taken until notice of final discharge is received from the Tennessee State Attorney General's Office.

-VIII.
+XVII.
 Litigation

-- A. After all other attempts at collection have failed with general accounts receivables, the university must authorize litigation of any account of \$500 or more providing that the litigation costs do not exceed the amount which can be recovered.
-Generally, the collection services contract will provide for litigation where appropriate. - B. If a federal loan cannot be litigated for any of the following reasons, it should be assigned to the U.S. Department of Education: (1) Borrower has no assets (2) Address Unknown (SKIP) (3) Debtor is incarcerated (4) Debtor is on Public Assistance, (5) Unable to serve borrower with court papers, (6) Litigation is in process and debtor skips, (7) Expected cost of litigation exceeds amount to be recovered from borrower.
+A. After all other attempts at collection have failed with general accounts receivables, the university may authorize litigation of any account of \$500 or more providing that the litigation costs do not exceed the amount which can be recovered.
+Generally, the collection services contract will provide for litigation where appropriate.B.
+If a federal loan cannot be litigated for any of the following reasons, it should be assigned to the U.S. Department of Education:

+- 1. Borrower has no assets

+- 2. Address Unknown (SKIP)

+- 3. Debtor is incarcerated

+- 4. Debtor is on Public Assistance,

+- 5. Unable to serve borrower with court papers,

+- 6. Litigation is in process and debtor skips,

+- 7. Expected cost of litigation exceeds amount to be recovered from borrower.